RassaLibre/react-seed/README.md

-# React seed with Redux
+# React seed with Redux & ImmutableJS

 A boilerplate for building React apps with ES6 and webpack.